We believe that consumers have a right to the privacy of their own data

 Social scraping is creepy

-When you, as a consumer, post on Facebook, add an image to Instagram, or give a job update on LinkedIn, they’re sharing social information about themselves with their friends and colleagues.
+When you, as a consumer, post on Facebook, add an image to Instagram, or give a job update on LinkedIn, you’re sharing social information about yourself with your friends and colleagues.

 Telling your Twitter followers that you wish you were somewhere warm right now is not an invitation for airlines to offer you flights to Tahiti.